MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-ilo-and-oa-integration-pack.md

 A connection establishes a reusable link between Orchestrator and an HP iLO and OA system.
 You can create as many connections as you require to specify links to multiple systems running HP iLO and OA.
 You can also create multiple connections to the same system to allow for differences in security permissions for different user accounts.

 ### Set up an HP iLO and OA connection

+To set up an HP iLO and OA connection, follow these steps:

 1. In the Runbook Designer, select **Options**, and select **HP iLO and OA**.
 The HP iLO and OA dialog appears.
 2. On the **Connections** tab, select **Add** to begin the connection setup.
 The **Connection** dialog appears.